ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/avax-subnet-customization/README.md

 ![Deployed contracts](.github/images/game_deployed.png)

 Yay!
-We deployed a smart contract in our subnet!
+We deployed a smart contract in our Subnet!
 That sounds fantastic!

 ## Setting Game contract as Minter